philip-harvey/rclone/docs/content/bisync.md

 bisync can keep a local folder in sync with a cloud service, but what if you have some highly sensitive files to be synched?

-My usage of a cloud service is for exchanging both routine and sensitive personal files between my home network, my personal notebook when on the road, and with my work computer.
+Usage of a cloud service is for exchanging both routine and sensitive personal files between one's home network, one's personal notebook when on the road, and with one's work computer.
 The routine data is not sensitive.
-I have configured an rclone [crypt remote](/crypt/) to point to a subdirectory within the local disk tree that I bisync to Dropbox.
-I then set up an bisync for this local crypt directory to a directory outside of the main sync tree.
+For the sensitive data, configure an rclone [crypt remote](/crypt/) to point to a subdirectory within the local disk tree that is bisync'd to Dropbox, and then set up an bisync for this local crypt directory to a directory outside of the main sync tree.

 ### Linux server setup